Despite the festive name, Christmas Moss is very much a tropical species.

 Christmas Moss Care & Growth

-This versatile moss will readily grow on just about any surface, as long as it can find adequate moisture.
-Though commonly used as a carpeting plant in aquariums, it’s more often used epiphytically in terrariums; attached to driftwood and rocks.
+Honestly, this versatile moss will readily grow on just about any surface as long as it can find adequate moisture.

 Temperature & Humidity

-To thrive outside of water, Christmas Moss needs a terrarium environment with a high temperature and relative humidity.
-These conditions help to supply enough moisture through the atmosphere.
+To thrive outside of water, Christmas Moss needs a warm temperature and very high humidity.

 Varieties & Similar Plants